lishaangral/weather-app/README.md

 ## Usage
 1. Enter the name of a city or use your current location.
-2. The app will display weather information like temperature, wind speed, humidity, and weather description.
+2. The app will display weather information like temperature, local time, and weather description.
 3. You can search for multiple locations and compare the weather in different areas.

 ## Contributing